 or power outages, the District may call a two-hour delay.
 In the event a two-hour delay is called, a message

 would be sent to parents and the community in the customary fashion.
 In simplistic terms, all school starts

 times are adjusted to exactly two hours later than usual and all bus pick up times are also adjusted to exactly

 two hours later than usual.
 The only cancellations that will occur during a two-hour delay is morning preschool

 classes and Friday morning kindergarten only if the delay is called on a Friday.
 There will also be no YMCA

-before school care at Valley Vista.
+before school care at Valley Vista and Albion.
 Each building will have an adjusted schedule for the day with the end of the

 day being at the normal time.

 WILL WE CLOSE SCHOOL IF CONDITIONS WORSEN?